EmilyUbb/Weather_Driving_Directions_App/Write_up.md

 - Streamlit for Production

 ## Summary
+- Overall the app is working successfully!
-- The app could be improved
+- The user interface of the app could be improved to include a map, an option to delay leaving time, and an option for stops.

 ## Communication
  - Slides and Visuals Presented